RedisLabs/spark-redis/doc/java.md

 ## Datasets and DataFrames

-The Dataset/DataFrame API is identical to Scala.
+The Dataset/DataFrame API is the same in Java and Scala.
 Please, refer to [DataFrame page](dataframe.md) for details.
 Here is an example with Java:

 ```Java